Douglas Coupland: Souvenir of Canada through Worst. Person. Ever.

 The third work of fiction in this period, written concurrently with the non-fiction Terry, is another re-envisioning of a previous book. jPod, billed as Microserfs for the Google generation, is his first Web 2.0 novel.
 The text of jPod recreates the experience of a novel read online on a notebook computer. jPod was a popular success, giving rise to a CBC Television series for which Coupland wrote the script.
 The series lasted one season before cancellation.

-Coupland's next novel, The Gum Thief, followed jPod in 2007.
+Coupland's The Gum Thief, followed jPod in 2007.
 The Gum Thief was Coupland's first foray into the standard epistolary novel format following the 'laptop diaries'/'blog' formats of Microserfs and jPod.

-Coupland published his eleventh novel, Generation A, in late 2009.
+Coupland published Generation A in late 2009.
 In terms of style, Generation A "mirrors the structure of 1991's Generation X as it champions the act of reading and storytelling as one of the few defenses we still have against the constant bombardment of the senses in a digital world".
 The novel takes place in the near future, after bees have become extinct, and focuses on five people from around the globe who are connected by being stung.

 Coupland's contribution for the 2010 Massey Lectures, as opposed to a standard long essay, was 50,000 word novel entitled Player One – What Is to Become of Us: A Novel in Five Hours.
 Coupland wrote the novel as five hour-long lectures aired on CBC Radio from November 8 to 12, 2010.
-According to Coupland, the novel "... presents a wide array of modes to view the mind, the soul, the body, the future, eternity, technology, and media" and is set "In a B-list Toronto airport hotel’s cocktail lounge in August of 2010."
+According to Coupland, the novel "... presents a wide array of modes to view the mind, the soul, the body, the future, eternity, technology, and media" and is set "In a B-list Toronto airport hotel's cocktail lounge in August of 2010."